martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 where $\sum blg$ is a number of buildings belonging to a street segment and $l_{edg}$ is a length of a street segment.
 It reflects the granularity of development along each segment.

-The last character measured on topological distance 0 is based on street node.

 36. **Area covered by a street node** is denoted as

 (@eq_sddAre) $a_{node} = \sum_{i=1}^{n} a_{cell_i}$

 where $a_{cell_i}$ is area of tessellation cell $i$ belonging to the street node.
 It captures the area which is likely served by each node.

-Characters 37 and above take into account more than a single element, reflecting the relationship between them in a set context.

 37. **Shared walls ratio of adjacent buildings** is denoted as